GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

 ### If you are interested in further readings, we have additional information on the 3 programs we demonstrated today, found [here](https://github.com/GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/blob/main/5_Additional_readings.md).

-## We hope you all enjoyed our workshop and had some fun!
+## We hope you all enjoyed our workshop and had FUN!